mkozina/vad-programy/README.md

 To see plot of MAPD and GAET of specific frame run `python3 plot_frame.py plotfile.frame.txt` in `vads/gaet/`

 To see plots of signal, noise level estimation and voice-active decision run `python3 plot_detection.py audiofile.wav plotfile.detection.txt` in `vads/gaet/`

+To see plot of clear speech signal run `python3 plot_speech.py clearspeechfile.wav` in `vads/gaet/`